 Marty Robbins

 Born in Glendale, Arizona, Robbins taught himself guitar while serving in the U.S. Navy during World War II, and subsequently drew fame performing in clubs in and around his hometown.
-In 1952, he released his first No. 1 country song, "I'll Go On Alone".
-Four years later, he released his second No.1 hit "Singing the Blues", and one year later, released two more No. 1 hits, "A White Sport Coat" and "The Story of My Life".
-In 1959, Robbins released his signature song, "El Paso", for which he won the Grammy Award for Best Country & Western Recording.
-The song began Robbins' association with western balladry, a style which would become a staple of his career.
-Later releases that drew critical acclaim include "Don't Worry", "Big Iron", "Devil Woman" and "Honkytonk Man", the last for which the 1982 Clint Eastwood film is named, and in which Robbins made his final appearance before his death.
+In 1952, he released his first number-one country song, "I'll Go On Alone".
+Four years later, he released his second number-one hit "Singing the Blues", and one year later, released two more number-one hits, "A White Sport Coat" and "The Story of My Life".
+In 1959, Robbins released his signature song, "El Paso", for which he won the Grammy Award for Best Country and Western Recording.
+The song began Robbins' association with Western balladry, a style that became a staple of his career.
+His later releases that drew critical acclaim include "Don't Worry", "Big Iron", "Devil Woman", and "Honkytonk Man", the last for which the 1982 Clint Eastwood film is named, and in which Robbins made his final appearance before his death.

 Biography from the Wikipedia article Marty Robbins.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.